stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 17, Problem 2]
 * *Question (aalshehry−stat6250):* Do we have to use the dollar sign before a character variable?
+- Answer (aoneill2−stat6250): Yes, you must use a dollar sign to read in a character variable, or it is assumed to be numeric data.
+If so, it generates an error and is treated as a missing value.
 - Question (dlee117−stat6250): What is the definition and purpose of a delimiter?
+- Answer (aoneill2−stat6250): A delimiter is used to indidiate end of a record field or to tell the SAS system that an informat is finished being read and can be interpreted.
 - Question (akumar30−stat6250):  Can we use list input to convert free-format raw data to columns row data?
+- Answer (aoneill2−stat6250):
 - Question (rluo-stat6250): Can list input read both standard and nonstandard free-format data?
 - Answer (rluo-stat6250): Yes, it can read both.
 - Question (yyan11−stat6250): What is the list input?
 - Answer (yyan11−stat6250): List input is a powerful tool for reading both standard and nonstandard free-format data.
 - Question (aoneill2−stat6250): When listing variables in an input statement, why is it merely sufficient to use a $ sign to read in a character field without specifying a minimum-width or maximum-width field?
+- Answer (aoneill2−stat6250):
 - Question (mcardoso3-stat6250):  What is the use for the list input style?
 - Answer (mcardoso3-stat6250):  The List input is used to read both standard and nonstandard free-format data.
 - Question (yzhu12-stat6250): What can you do if your data contains missing values at the end of a record to prevent SAS from reading the next record to find the missing values?